agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- "blocking" constraints.
     noConstraints : ∀ {a} {A : Set a} → TC A → TC A

+    -- Gets all the constraints that mention the given meta-variables. getConstraintsMentioning : List Meta → TC (List Constraint)

     -- Run the given TC action and return the first component.
 Resets to -- the old TC state if the second component is 'false', or keep the -- new TC state if it is 'true'. runSpeculative : ∀ {a} {A : Set a} → TC (Σ A λ _ → Bool) → TC A

+    -- Delay the execution of a macro till the Declaration it is -- used in, has been typechecked.
+    delayMacro : TC ⊤

   {-# BUILTIN AGDATCMUNIFY                      unify                      #-}
   {-# BUILTIN AGDATCMTYPEERROR                  typeError                  #-}